-For critical applications (such as guiding large vessels in long, narrow channels) Vega invented the "oscillating boundary" system for PEL Lights.
+For critical applications, such as guiding large vessels in long narrow channels, Vega invented the "oscillating boundary" system for PEL sector lights.
 It can be fitted to PEL-3 and PEL-6 lights during manufacture.

-The entire Filter Assembly inside the light is forced to oscillate 20 cycles/minute.
+The entire Filter Assembly inside the light oscillates at 20 cycles/minute.
 This causes the entire projected signal to rotate back and forth through an arc.
-Normally the lamp is not flashed, or a long on-period used (example: 8 seconds).

 The observer sees only the colour of the light coming directly towards him.
 This is represented in the moving graphics by the small dots across the bottom.
 Each dot shows what would be seen by a mariner at that location.
 The effect is to see fixed sectors as before (2, 4 & 6) and new sectors where the colour alternates between the colours of the fixed sectors on either side (1, 3, 5 & 7).